dolgreen/zoom-info-taks2/Readme.md

 # explenation

-    I didnt add a bash script to run my code but you can find and modify some tests at the bottom of the file (as said in line 11)
+    I didnt add a bash script to run my code but you can find and modify some tests at the bottom of the file (as written above)

     The function psolve(c,d,t) gets 2 | 3 arguments.